Nasus Build Guide by NateKiller

 Not Recommended Summoner Spells

-A closer look at each item and why Nasus works well with it:
+A closer look at some items and why Nasus works well with them:

 •